Looking for a top marketing tip to boost product sales? Look no further: you should rename said product to anything that starts with a “J”.

 3) The Unique Commands a Premium

 We all regard ourselves as unique, and we subsequently want to buy products that are unique and personal to us.
 Luckily for brands, we’re willing to pay to be different.
-Smart companies should be eyeing up the 1 in 5 customers who would pay a 20% premium for product personalisation.
+Smart companies should be eyeing up the 1 in 5 customers who would pay a 20 per cent premium for product personalisation.
 Examples to learn from are Heinz, who managed to personalise tomato soup with a clever campaign that encouraged customers to send special, pricier, cans to sick friends and family.
 Cadbury’s did something similar for Valentines Day – allowing customers to put individual messages and photos on the wrapper of their standard chocolate bar.
 The price doubled… and customers tripled.

 The lesson here is that if you’re looking for a high-ROI marketing strategy, you need look no further than personalisation.

 4) It’s Only Creepy If There’s Nothing In It For Customers

 In any conversation about the benefits of personalised marketing, the counter argument is always that many customers find an excessive knowledge of their lives creepy and invasive.
 Actually, customers tend to like personalisation (1 in 4 would give up chocolate for a month in exchange for an interest-tailored experience) as long as they believe it’s intended to specifically benefit them.

 Backlashes occur when companies are seen to be using customer data for nefarious or dishonest purposes – like Facebook’s mood experiment or OKCupid’s deliberate wrong-matching of dates.
 In contrast, 42 per cent of customers would happily provide data to companies in exchange for some benefit.

 5) Being Impersonal Loses You Customers